 Image source: Microsoft

 When the Defender for Storage plan is enabled all detection logic is automated and part of the plan itself.
-Common question; do we need additional log configuration?
+Common question; Do we need additional log configuration?
 The answer is no, there is no requirement for collecting more events for the core protection futures part of Defender for Storage.
 It is recommended to enable more in-depth diagnostic auditing and hunt for more use cases based on all ingested logs. (more details later in this blog)

 What are known cloud storage threats?